 Acute Care/Swing Bed Unit Renovation Project – Starting March 2018

 Current Development Projects

 The Marlette Regional Hospital Foundation is currently working to financially assist the hospital in a first impressions exterior upgrade project at the hospital and its four rural health clinics in Brown City, Kingston, Mayville, and North Branch.

 If you are interested in supporting this project with a charitable contribution, please visit our Giving Opportunities page within this website.
 All contributions are tax deductible as allowed by law.

-Proceeds from this year’s event will help fund a renovation project of Marlette Regional Hospital’s acute care/swing bed unit (see description in section above).
+Proceeds from this year’s event will help fund a first impressions exterior upgrade project at Marlette Regional Hospital and our rural health clinics in Brown City, Kingston, Mayville and North Branch (see description in section above).

-If area businesses are interested in golfing or sponsoring this year’s event, please register soon by contacting the Marlette Regional Hospital Foundation office at 989-635-4011 or 989-635-4012.
-In-kind contributions are also welcome for our raffles, and all contributions are tax deductible.
+If area businesses are interested in sponsoring this year’s event, please contact the Marlette Regional Hospital Foundation office at 989-635-4011 or 989-635-4012.
+All contributions are tax deductible.

 MRH Foundation Office